 The FVRC is a community of people committed to making recovery happen in Forth Valley.
 Anyone can attend any FVRC events, provided that they are clean and sober on the day of the event.
 The events are run by volunteers who are in recovery.

-There are currently four local recovery cafes that are alcohol and drug free venues where people can socialise, enjoy some home baking and cooking and participate in leisure, sporting and recreational opportunities with access to 12 step fellowship and SMART meetings
+There are currently five local recovery cafes that are alcohol and drug free venues where people can socialise, enjoy some home baking, cooking, holistic therapies and participate in leisure, sporting and recreational opportunities with access to 12 step fellowship and SMART meetings

 The cafes are open at the following times:

 - Alloa Café: Monday 4pm to 9pm at 2 The Gate, Ludgate, Alloa, FK10 2DR

 - Stenhousemuir: Café Wednesday 1:30pm to 4:30 pm at the Tryst Community Education Centre, Stenhousemuir, FK53BB